Bugs 'n' Daffy: History and format

 That's Warner Bros.! premiered on September 11, 1995 as part of Kids' WB's inaugural season, on their weekday lineup alongside classic episodes of Animaniacs.
-The show's title sequence reutilized the opening for the Fox Kids version of Merrie Melodies Starring Bugs Bunny & Friends, now scored with a jazzy rendition of "Merrily We Roll Along" and with a different ending showing the show's title.
+The show's title sequence reused the opening for the Fox Kids version of Merrie Melodies Starring Bugs Bunny & Friends, now scored with a jazzy rendition of "Merrily We Roll Along" and with a different ending showing the show's title.
 65 episodes were created featuring three cartoons in each, with a "Hip Clip" (a holdover from Merrie Melodies) placed in between the second and third shorts to fill up any remaining time.
 Unlike Merrie Melodies before it, not every episode featured a Bugs Bunny cartoon.

 The following season, That's Warner Bros.! was renamed Bugs 'n' Daffy, which brought forth several changes to the format.
 Each show now began with a new title sequence set to an original theme song by Animaniacs composer Randy Rogel.
 In addition, the cartoons' staff credits were cut, leaving only a shot of their titles with a sting based on the theme song playing underneath them.
 Other than these changes, the contents of the original 65 episodes remained mostly the same.

 For the 1997–98 season, a new set of 65 episodes were created.
 Thanks to Time Warner's merger with Turner Broadcasting System on October 10, 1996, Warner Bros. had regained the broadcast rights to Turner's package of color Looney Tunes and Merrie Melodies made before August 1948; at least one cartoon from the pre-1948 package was included in each episode (though some aired on The Daffy Duck Show first).
 Because of the lengths of those shorts, not every episode featured a "Hip Clip".

 Bugs 'n' Daffy was removed from the Kids' WB lineup at the start of the 1998–99 season, although some affiliates were allowed to air the series as a replacement for Tiny Toon Adventures.

 The Daffy Duck Show

-On November 23, 1996, a companion series titled The Daffy Duck Show began airing on Kids' WB's Saturday morning lineup as a replacement for the low-rated Freakazoid!.
+On November 23, 1996, a companion series titled The Daffy Duck Show began airing on Kids' WB's Saturday morning lineup as a replacement for the low-rated Freakazoid!
 Each episode featured two Daffy Duck cartoons, with one featuring another character in between them.
 13 episodes of The Daffy Duck Show were created, airing weekly until the start of the 1997–98 season.